VISITING

 Dr Tony Roberts graduated from the University of Adelaide in 1975 and completed his advanced training in Endocrinology at Flinders Medical Centre and St Vincent’s Hospital in Melbourne in 1982.
 He spent the next three years as a NH&MRC Research Fellow at St Vincent’s School of Medical Research researching the immunology of thyroid disease.

-In 1985 he was appointed a Senior Consultant Endocrinologist at the Royal Adelaide Hospital and was Director of the Unit from 1990 – 1992.
 He is currently the Medical Co-ordinator of the RAH Thyroid and Parathyroid Clinic.

 He is Principal Investigator of SA Endocrine Research Pty Ltd and has conducted over two hundred international clinical trials.